-As organisations scurry to adopt RPA, the relative infancy of the technology has seen the emergence of many making costly mistakes when aiming to achieve the full potential of their initiatives.
+As organisations scurry to adopt Robotic Process Automation (RPA), the relative infancy of the technology has seen the emergence of many making costly mistakes when aiming to achieve the full potential of their initiatives.
 As a result, some have initially failed to meet the forecasted automation potential, return on investment, which ultimately questioned the strategy as a whole.

 So, WHY have many organisations have struggled to deliver success?
 Why has it been misused or understood?
 And why haven’t forecasted ROI’s become a reality?
 Here are my top 10 Do’s and Don’t’s of Robotic Process Automation.

-- Drive an automation strategy aligning organisational goals with RPA initiatives.
+- Drive an automation strategy aligning organisational goals with Robotic Process Automation (RPA) initiatives.

 - Centralise and share automation ideas while engaging all employees to provide insights and feedback to prospective automation opportunities.